assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_training_collector.rst

 -  strategy - name of the strategy to be used in this training job, e.g. “avg”
--  model_id - model identifier
+-  model_name - the name of the model used throughout training, e.g. “custom_resnet”
--  num_rounds - number of rounds, e.g. “3”
+-  model_version - the version of the model selected for training, e.g. “version_0”
--  min_fit_clients - minimum number of fitting clients, e.g. “1”
+-  server_conf - the training configuration accepted by and specific to FL Flower server, e.g. “num_rounds”
--  min_available_clients - minimum number of available clients, e.g. “1”
+-  strategy_conf - the configuration accepted by and specific to the selected strategy, containing fields like e.g. “min_fit_clients”
 -  adapt_config e.g. “custom”
--  config_id - identifier of the configuration to be used
+-  configuration_id - identifier of the configuration to be used
--  batch_size - size of a batch, e.g. “64”
+-  privacy_mechanisms - the configuration specifying the selected
--  steps_per_epoch - number of steps in each epoch, e.g. “32”
+   privacy mechanisms and their parameters
--  epochs - number of epochs, e.g. “5”
+-  client_conf - the configuration specifying the client side of training
 -  learning_rate - tuning parameter in an optimization algorithm,
    e.g. “0.001”